HighEncryption/SyncPro/README.md

 SyncPro is a Windows desktop application for synchronizing files across different online services and the local computer, eliminating the need to have multiple agents running on your computer to keep files synchronized.
 Additionally, by having a single common platform to manage file synchronization, features can be shared regardless of the service, and using a single UI.

-SyncPro currently supports the following online services:
+SyncPro currently supports the following online storage services:

 |   Online Service  |  Status  |
 | ----------------- | -------- |